 - Sketch it first

 Teachers often tell us that their student’s drawing skills improve once they start introducing them to Makers Empire’s 3D design software.
 We think it is a great habit for students to get into where they sketch their design idea before beginning to design it in 3D.
-Moving between the 2 design environments, asks students to transfer their thinking from one context to another and visualise how their designs will need to be formed if they will work as 3D structures
+Moving between the 2 design environments, asks students to transfer their thinking from one context to another and visualize how their designs will need to be formed if they will work as 3D structures

 - Combine ideas